Siege of Trsat: Background

 Charlemagne, King of the Franks from 768 until his death in 814, expanded the Frankish kingdom into an empire that incorporated much of western and central Europe.
 He brought the Frankish state face to face with the Slavs to the northeast and the Avars and Slavs to the southeast of the Frankish Empire.
 The Croats lived in Principality of Lower Pannonia and Dalmatian Croatia (Littoral Croatia) to the southeast of the Frankish Empire.
 Dalmatian Croatia was ruled by Duke Višeslav, one of the first known Croatian dukes.

 While fighting the Avars, the Franks called for Slavic-Croatian support.
 Croatian Prince Vojnomir launched a joint counterattack with the help of Frankish troops under Charlemagne in 791.
 The offensive was successful and the Avars were driven out of Croatia.
 In return for the help of Charlemagne, Vojnomir was obliged to recognize Frankish sovereignty, convert to Christianity, and have his territory named Principality of Lower Pannonia.
 Charlemagne again campaigned against the Avars and won a major victory in 796.
 Prince Vojnomir aided him, and the Franks became overlords of the Croatians of northern Dalmatia, Slavonia, and Pannonia.
 The Franks placed Pannonian Croats under Eric, the margrave of Friuli, who then tried to extend his rule over the Croatians of Dalmatia.

 The conquest of Istria by the Franks brought the realm of Charlemagne adjacent to Dalmatia.
 Dalmatia at that time included both Roman cities and a Slavic-Croatian hinterland that was loosely subject to the rule of the Byzantine Empire.
 In the treaty of 798, the Franks acknowledged Byzantine rights over the Slavs, but in the following years both Croatian Župans (dukes) and Roman communities recognized an opportunity to win full independence from both Imperial powers.

-As the eldest son of Gerold of Vinzgouw and as a high ranking Frankish commander, Eric was titled from 789 to his death the Duke of Friuli (dux Foroiulensis).
+As the eldest son of Gerold of Anglachgau and as a high ranking Frankish commander, Eric was titled from 789 to his death the Duke of Friuli (dux Foroiulensis).
 He was appointed governor of Istria, Friuli, and neighbouring areas by Charlemagne.
 Eric wanted to extend his dominion by conquering Dalmatian Croatia.
 In the autumn of 799, Eric marched from Istria along the seacoast of Liburnia towards the town of Trsat, which is today part of the city of Rijeka.
 Meanwhile his opponent, Duke Višeslav, gathered his forces and moved north from his governing center at Nin.